sagnikbanerjee15/Finder/README.md

                         Turn on this option to skip changepoint detection.
 Could be effective for grasses --exonerate_gff3 EXONERATE_GFF3, -egff3 EXONERATE_GFF3
-                        Enter the exonerate output in gff3 format
+                        Enter the exonerate output in gff3 format --star_shared_mem, --star_shared_mem
+                        Turn on this option if you want STAR to load the genome index into shared memory.
+This saves memory if multiple finder runs are executing on the same host, but might not work in your cluster environment.
 ```

 `finder` can be launched using the following command: